Thank you for your interest in creating remotely!

 How much can be achieved per booking?

-As a general guide I personally suggest 1-2 concepts/genres/backgrounds per each hour you book (2, 3 and 4 hours available).
+As a general guide for my set-up I suggest 1-2 concepts/genres/backgrounds per each hour you book (2, 3 and 4 hours available).

 Within each concept we can try out different angles, crops, lighting and adjustments to the background and styling.
 Please bear in mind, although it only takes a few minutes to change the backdrop, it does take longer to move in furniture, build new sets, and change from one style to another in terms of clothing/accessories/make-up and mood, so don’t forget to leave some time for this in your shoot plan.

-If you would like a more elaborate background, I am happy to pre-build parts of a ‘set’ in advance, but I also think it’s great to have the photographer’s input and opinions to refine the details (choosing fabrics, ornaments, clothing etc) as we build something together to our combined taste and vision.
+If you would like a more elaborate background, I’m happy to pre-build parts of a set in advance, but then we can also use your input and opinions to refine the details (choosing fabrics, ornaments, clothing etc) as we build something together to our combined taste and vision.

 These remote shoots really can be ANYTHING you make them, I’d love to hear your suggestions.
 A few options below to get your imagination going… and don’t forget to look in my REMOTE portfolio gallery for examples of what’s possible, and to suggest your concepts and ideas too.

 – Simple portraits against a dark or light backdrop.